FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure007]{: class="center-img" width="900" height="600"}

-The above figure is example of the *threshold* parameter effect.
+The above figure is displays the effect of the *Threshold Level* parameter.
-The *threshold* parameter allows regulating the effect in order to prevent noise and artifact amplifications.
+The *Threshold Level* parameter allows regulating the effect in order to prevent noise and artifact amplifications.
 As can be seen above, with higher regulation the over sharpened edged are regulated and the effect is limited on those.

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure008]{: class="center-img" width="900" height="600"}

-The above image displays another style of images where the scales approach works really well.
+The above image displays the effect of the *Luminosity Mode* parameter.
-The important advantage of [Fixel EdgeHancer 3][98] in this context is the minimal amount of artifact although the sharpening is applied with extreme intensity.
+The *Luminosity Mode* toggles whether to run the effect on Luminosity Channel only (When set to `On`) or on each of the `RGB` channels (When set to `Off`).
+As can be seen above, When set to `Off` the result is more saturated yet with more color shift which is a balance to be chosen by the user.
+Pay attention that when set to `Off` it means the filter is running 3 times, which, trivially, takes more time.

 ### Comparing to Unsharp Mask (USM) - Halos Free Sharpening